gorums/WatchIoT/README.md

 Charting
 --

 All history data can be shown using charting and you can see how your services have worked.
-The charting always is a great tool for understand health of our services and resources.
+The charting always is a great tool for understand health of your services and resources.

 TODO